 Sanctions and fines from regulators.
 Nearly one in five respondents in a survey of 120 banks say they have been fined by regulators or law enforcement in the past three years, according to Longitude Research in Combating Financial Crime: The Increasing Importance of Financial Crimes Intelligence Units in Banking.
 The hit is significant; 22 percent of these banks have been fined $1 billion or more.

 Tarnished reputations.
-“Loss of reputation is a higher priority for many banks than limiting actual losses, but it is the most difficult loss to measure,” said a senior fraud and financial crimes executive interviewed by Longitude Research.
+“Loss of reputation is a higher priority for many banks than limiting actual losses, but it is the most difficult loss to measure,” said a senior fraud and financial crimes executive interviewed by Longitude Research looking at fraud trends.
 In the ISMG survey, 31 percent of respondents said fraud has caused customers to close their accounts and take their business elsewhere.

 What is being done – or should be?

 All three research studies – from Javelin, ISMG and Longitude – found hopeful news in fraud trends as well.
 Financial institutions and government agencies are fighting back with stronger investigative teams, better analytical tools and more skilled staff.

 Action Step: Establish a strong financial crimes investigation unit (FCIU).